 Rules without judgment don't change behavior.
 W.I.S.E. builds both — through the same activity, in the same moment.

 Explore the full W.I.S.E.
-Framework →WheelWISE is built for the partners already responsible for youth safety.
-Choose the path that fits your organization.
+Framework →The same judgment framework serves every partner responsible for youth safety — educators, public safety leaders, and driver education providers.
+Choose the path that fits your role.

 Give grades 6–8 students a structured decision-making and awareness program — without adding a course, changing your staffing model, or hiring a specialist.